trt1e/Fake-autorik/README.md

 # Additionaly

-This program was made using chat-GPT (as a tool)
+This program was made using chat-GPT